nsivakanthan/minima/_posts/2022-04-27-Predicting-Major-Depressive-Episodes-and-Substance-Use-Disorder-in-Youth.md

 Can we use a questionnaire to determine whether a child experiences a major depressive episode or substance use disorder?
-Knowing this could allow parents and schools to predict whether a child is experiencing these issues and promptly provide support to that child.
-We use data collected from the 2020 National Survey on Drug Use and Health to classify youth for two factors.
+Knowing this could allow parents and schools to predict whether a child is experiencing these issues and promptly provide support to that child. <!--more--> We use data collected from the 2020 National Survey on Drug Use and Health to classify youth for two factors.
 Each of these factors tells us whether a particular child has experienced a major depressive episode and/or a substance use.
 Applying support vector classifier and support vector machine models, we will classify youth into these